 Last year, my girls all wanted to be in Fiddler on the Roof at the university.
 Inwardly, I groaned a little bit, because I knew it was going to make my life crazier than it already was.
 But I let them do it, and it was a once in a lifetime experience for them.
 I’m glad I made that sacrifice.

-This semester, Bria decided she wanted to join volleyball.
+This semester, my oldest daughter decided she wanted to join volleyball.
 Again, the inward groan.
 This semester is one of the craziest yet for me, and many of her practices and games conflicted with my own opera rehearsals.